briancpark/project-journal/README.md

 <h1 align="center">School Projects</h1>
 Here lies a journal of school coding projects and assignments I have completed at University of California, Berkeley and North Carolina State University.
-I cannot share the source code of most of the projects because of confidentiality and plagarism, so I will summarize my thoughts and findings here instead.
+I cannot share the source code for most of the projects because of confidentiality and plagarism, so I will summarize my thoughts and findings here instead.
 If possible, I will also include a link to the project spec.
 Having a journal like this helps me keep track of the plethora of projects I've completed at Berkeley and NCSU!
 Sometimes, I'll read this back in reminiscence of my time at school, so you'll see some personal anecdotes inserted.
 The projects are presented in sequential order of when I completed them.
 I hope you enjoy reading this as much as I enjoyed coding these projects!

 <h2 align="center">Hog</h2>
 <div align="center">